Dark Mode Light Mode

 First of all: What do you use whole cherry tomatoes for?

 Whole canned cherry tomatoes are a must-have in our kitchen!
 We use our whole cherry tomatoes to replace tomatoes in recipes all year long!
 And they are so much tastier than anything from the store!
 They are my go-to to pop into or top any meal, from tacos to pasta!
+I also recommend checking out how to can cherry tomatoes without peeling–my fav one.

-Next up: Why can them?
+Next up: Why can cherry tomatoes?

 Canning your tomatoes is a great way to safely extend your harvest so that you can have homegrown garden fresh food year round!
 Freezing is another great way to preserve your tomatoes.
 But, if you are like me, you’re making your meals on the fly a lot of times!
 Being able to grab a can of garden fresh tomatoes off the shelf is a huge time saver – no thawing required!